bob123456678/TrainControl/Readme.md

 * v1.9.4 [Beta]
     - Added validation of Signals/Switches with duplicate addresses to autonomy JSON parser
+    - Synchronizing with the CS2 will now invalidate the auto layout state as a precaution and require a reload

 * v1.9.3 [7/24/23]
     - Fixed bug where edges without any commands would not execute config commands after the first time they were edited in the UI